Special Educational Needs & Disabilities

 • Special Educational Needs (Personal Budgets) Regulations 2014 stipulate that local authorities must provide information on Personal Budgets.

-• Working together to safeguard children outlines the expectations that organisations and individuals must fulfil to safeguard and promote the welfare of children.
+• Working together to safeguard children – GOV.UK outlines the expectations that organisations and individuals must fulfil to safeguard and promote the welfare of children.

-• Lincolnshire’s High Needs Strategy aims to ensure the majority of children with SEN can fulfil their potential in mainstream settings, where practitioners are clear how to meet their needs, and the right support is available to do so, at an early stage.
+• Lincolnshire’s Inclusion Strategy aims to ensure the majority of children with SEN can fulfil their potential in mainstream settings, where practitioners are clear how to meet their needs, and the right support is available to do so, at an early stage.

 3. Local Picture